 - Partner

-Julie Muething is a partner in the firm's Business Representation & Transactions Group.
-She is an experienced transactional attorney primarily focusing in representing public and private companies and private equity funds in ...
+Julie Muething is co-leader of the firm's Business Representation & Transactions Group.
+She is an experienced transactional attorney primarily focusing on representing public and private companies and private equity funds in ...

 Topics/Tags